Why you should hire the professionals, and why Southwest Greens Ontario is the best in the industry for installation practices.

 When you install a golf green in a large area, seaming is among the most challenging parts of the turf to do correctly.
 This is the method of combining two or more pieces together.
 Seeming is similar to carpet installation, when the seams of artificial turf are done right, they are not noticeable.
 When seams are not done the right way, they will be noticeable and give an unattractive finished product.

-Imagine rolling up a a sheet of paper or a poster.
+Imagine rolling up a sheet of paper or a poster.
 Have you always gotten the alignment perfect when attempting to pull-off a good roll?
 Rather than a clean edge, you sometimes end up with paper sticking out on one side.
 This same effect can happen with seaming artificial turf.
 One small error early on will mess up the whole project and look bad in the end.
 An installation professional will have a lot of experience doing seams and they’ll make certain everything looks great before they are done.

 THE SOUTHWEST GREENS WAY

 There are three specific things that differentiate Southwest Greens Ontario from the rest in the turf industry — craftsmanship, guarantees, and customer service.
-We do not believe in one-size-fits-all artificial turf installations, and because of this, we have prefected the art and science of Toronto artificial turf installation.
+We do not believe in one-size-fits-all artificial turf installations, and because of this, we have perfected the art and science of Toronto artificial turf installation.
 We’ve perfected our process with over 6,000 golf greens across the globe under our belts.

 Here’s a quick look at how our artificial putting green installation process works.